-In a long term is an investment that returns not just in met specs but on happiness for everyone.
+In the long term is an investment that returns not just in met specs but on happiness for everyone.
 Stakeholders, engineers, and customers will trust what they are building and using.
 When this happens, there are no wrong interactions with a lack of trust and resentment.

 - Happiness for the customer.
 Because having a product that breaks and it’s not useful does not make sense.
 Furthermore, as the product grows, if there is not a solid base of reliability, it will be more and more difficult to understand why adding a label breaks the main page.

 - Happiness for the software development team.
-Quality is not just a matter of reliability in the customer but the engineering team.
+Quality is not just a matter of reliability for the customer but the engineering team.
 It is the base for increasing the developer experience.
-I have been in companies that did not deploy on Fridays, where the days of deployment were marked with blood on the calendar, or that the deploys had a person in charge who could not sleep the night before due to the anxiety.
+I have been in companies that did not deploy on Fridays, where the days of deployment were marked with blood on the calendar, or that the deploys had a person in charge who could not sleep the night before due to anxiety.

 - Happiness for the stakeholders.
 They know that they can add and modify features adapting to the market without having to think that customers will be affected by each change, unlocking a fast delivery mindset.